 A product of Frank Lorenzo and Texas Air, NYA began service in 1980 as a direct competitor to the Eastern Shuttle in the NYC-BOS/WAS markets.
+Not a lot of success.

 Despite the name (maybe because of it) it failed at attempts at building hub operations at IAD and RDU.